Breaking News | Senate Passes AMCON Amendment Bill

 “And, it is criminal, really.
 People will consciously take money, I will advise that we stick to our decision.”

-The News Agency of Nigeria (NAN) reports that the bill empowered AMCON to among others, take possession, manage or sell property traced to debtors, whether or not such asset or property was used as collateral for obtaining loan.
+The bill empowered AMCON to among others, take possession, manage or sell property traced to debtors, whether or not such asset or property was used as collateral for obtaining loan.

 Comments